cvhrcckakds/SeatReservation/README.md

 <h1>Movie Theater Seat Reservation</h1>

 <p>
-* This simple web application allows users to select and reserve movie theater seats.
+This web application allows users to select and reserve movie theater seats.

-* It also calculates the total fee based on the number of seats selected.
+It also calculates the total cost based on the number of seats selected and the movie option.

-* Selected couple seats will be in red color and other selected seats will be in yellow color
+The selected seats will be colored red, while the reserved seats will appear in white.
 </p>

 <h4>Technologies Used</h4>